What's the Story When it Comes to Coronavirus Canada (COVID-19) ?

 For those who have existing policies, now is a good time to review them to make sure they’re meeting your current needs.
 Most importantly, it’s a good idea to take a look at your beneficiary designations to make sure they’re up to date and in line with your wishes.
 Changing or adding a beneficiary is easy to do.
 You just fill out and sign a form from your insurance company.

 If you don’t have any life insurance, now may be a good time to begin the process of putting some coverage in place.
-There are many simplified issue options available that make it possible for you to get life insurance in force within a few days.
+If you’re 55 or under, there are many traditional carriers who will underwrite you without any medical tests.
+There also are many simplified issue options available that make it possible for you to get life insurance in force within a few days.
 Given the fluidity of the situation with paramedical providers suspending service and short-staffed life insurance carriers, this may be a good option.

 You can always apply for a full medically underwritten policy when things settle down.